meilisearch/cloud-providers/README.md

   <a href="https://github.com/meilisearch/cloud-providers/blob/main/LICENSE"><img src="https://img.shields.io/badge/license-MIT-informational" alt="License"></a>
   <a href="https://ms-bors.herokuapp.com/repositories/51"><img src="https://bors.tech/images/badge_small.svg" alt="Bors enabled"></a>
 </p>
-<p align="center">⚠️ Project Archived – Official Images Deprecated </p>
 <p align="center">☁ Meilisearch tools for the Cloud ☁</p>

-> **We are no longer maintaining or publishing the official Meilisearch one-click deploy images on AWS Marketplace and DigitalOcean Marketplace**.
+> ⚠️ **We are no longer maintaining or publishing the official Meilisearch one-click deploy images on AWS Marketplace and DigitalOcean Marketplace**.
 >
 > If you are currently using these images, to keep receiving the latest features and updates:
 >